sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 train_Xs, train_ys = get_features_and_labels(train_df)
 valid_Xs, valid_ys = get_features_and_labels(valid_df)

-print("Training Data:", train_Xs.shape, train_ys.shape)
+print("Training Data:", train_Xs.shape)
-print("Validation Data", valid_Xs.shape, valid_ys.shape)
+print("Validation Data", valid_Xs.shape)
 ```

 ### Modelling

 Now that we have our data ready, we're ready to get into the modelling part.
-There are a few good packages for fitting GAMs in python like PyGAM or Prophet, but the paper uses Microsoft's InteractML so we'll stick with that.
+There are a few good packages for fitting GAMs in python like PyGAM or Prophet, but the paper uses **Microsoft's InteractML** so we'll stick with that.

 ![InterpretML screenshot](../images/vaep_gam/interpretml.PNG)